On St. Mary, Mother

 “Maria Grotto at Santa Maria Tak Bercela Catholic Church, Surabaya, Indonesia

 August 15 is the Feast Day for St. Mary, the Virgin, as celebrated in the Episcopal Church.
-See also Mary (mother of Jesus) – Wikipedia, the free encyclopedia:
+See also Mary (mother of Jesus) – Wikipedia:

 She is identified . . . as the mother of Jesus through divine intervention.
 Christians hold her son Jesus to be Christ (i.e., the messiah) and God the Son Incarnate.
 Mary (Maryam) also has a revered position in Islam, where a whole chapter of the Qur’an is devoted to her, also describing the birth of Jesus. . .
 Traditionally, Christians believe that she conceived her son miraculously by the agency of the Holy Spirit.
 Muslims believe that she conceived her son miraculously by the command of God. . .
 [She] is considered by millions to be the most meritorious saint of the Church.
 Christians of the Catholic Church, the Eastern Orthodox Church, Oriental Orthodox Church, Anglican Communion, and Lutheran churches believe that Mary, as Mother of Jesus, is the Mother of God and the Theotokos, literally “Bearer of God.”